digdir/designsystemet/CONTRIBUTING.md

   - The pull request title must adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
   - We run linting and formatting checks on all the code.
 - When you are done with development you can mark the pull request as ready for review by clicking on the button at the bottom.
 A person from the design system team will then review your code and comment if there are things that need to be changed.
 Once the pull request is approved it will be merged into the main branch.
+- Make sure the PR is pointing to the `next` branch.

 ---